 H.I.H.
 Prince don Hugo-José Tomassini Paternò (1927-) is a Knight Grand Cross of the Orders of the Crown of Thorns and of the Lion and the Black Cross, being so appointed by Prince-Abbot Edmond I of San Luigi.
 His father don Tullio was also a member of the San Luigi Orders.

-The Prince is the last of the line of the Dynastic House of Leopardi of Constantinople (Tomassi/Tomassini) and a pretender to the throne of the Eastern Roman Empire by virtue of his descent from the Justinian and Heraclian dynasties.
+The Prince is the head of the line of the Dynastic House of Leopardi of Constantinople (Tomassi/Tomassini) and a pretender to the throne of the Eastern Roman Empire by virtue of his descent from the Justinian and Heraclian dynasties.

 During the latter years of the Second World War, the young Prince, who was a devoted follower of Mussolini, fought as a junior officer in the Italian Social Republic (RSI) Black Brigades.
 He participated alongside the Waffen SS in combat against the Russians in the eastern theatre and against the British and Americans in northern Italy.
 For his service he was honoured with the Medaglia d’Argento al Valore Militare R.S.I., the Croce al Merito di Guerra R.S.I., the Medaglia d’Argento al Valore Arditi d’Italia, the Croce Nera del’Ardito di Guerra and the German Iron Cross 2nd Class.
 During the war, his family property in Fermo was invaded and looted and many books, documents and possessions of a historical nature were lost or destroyed.